stanford-oval/genie-cloud/doc/getting-started.md

 - post "hello" on your Twitter (if you don't mind): `tweet hello`
 - follow our Twitter account: `follow @almondstanford on Twitter`

-Whenever you're tired of Almond telling you about Almond tweets, you can disable the rule by going to "Active Commands" section under [my Almond](/me), looking for "Twitter ⇒ Notification", and clicking "Stop".
+Whenever you're tired of Almond telling you about Stanford tweets, you can disable the rule by going to "Active Commands" section under [My Almond](/me), looking for "Twitter ⇒ Notification", and clicking "Stop".

 And if you want to stop Almond from touching your Twitter altogether,